 Dealing with the loss of a loved one is a difficult thing.
 Facing the death of your loved one because of another person’s negligence is an even bigger tragedy.
 The family members will always wonder if things could have been different.

-If you believe that wrongful death was the case for the demise of your loved one, you should consult a New York wrongful death attorney and file for a wrongful death calm.
+If you believe that wrongful death was the case for the demise of your loved one, you should consult a New York wrongful death attorney and file for a wrongful death claim.

 Many families face immense financial obstacles after their loved one dies.
 But, besides that, the pain and suffering (prior and after) the death should be considered as well.
 You can seek pain and suffering claims as well.

 Pain and suffering are one of the damages the victim’s family may be entitled to receive when filing a wrongful death claim.
 Often it’s measured like pain and suffering damages in personal injury cases.
 In both cases, damages split into economic and non-economic categories.

 - Economic damages – these include things such as medical expenses, funeral bills, loss of income, and are easier for calculation.

 - Non-economic damages – these aren’t easily measurable like economic damages.
 Non-economic damages refer to how the injury or death affected the victim, and how the victim’s family will be affected in the future.
 Pain and suffering fall into this category of damages.